DramaShare

 Tailors stuck needles in their tunics.

-I once received a proposal of marriage from a tailor but I turned it down.
+I once received a marriage proposal from a tailor, but I turned it down.
 I was afraid to get too close to him.

-Carpenters they stuck wood chips behind their ear.
+Carpenters they stuck wood chips behind their ears.

 I am serious, wood chips behind their ear!